Ingram Micro Australia chief Tim Ament primes partners for Xvantage launch in Q4

 His pitch was about streamlining and simplifying transactions, which he argued was “our collective strategic different differentiator, helping all of our team sell more."

-"This is how we're going to help you go from interactions of transactions to interactions, adding value to your customers.”
+"This is how we're going to help you go from interactions of transactions, adding value to your customers.”

 Complexity had slowed down quotes and transactions, Ament said.
-“95 percent of the transactions that we do with our customers include both traditional hardware and some types of cloud subscription service,” he noted.
+“95 per cent of the transactions that we do with our customers include both traditional hardware and some types of cloud subscription service,” he noted.

 “The average order includes six different technology solutions, and can be both hardware purchase traditionally, software licensing and subscriptions, and all of that has to go through different processes and systems.”

-He noted the volume of messages this creates.
-“In Australia alone, we receive over three million emails from all of our customers for things like the quotes, an order, a special price, a deviation, a deal registration, and ‘Where's my order status?
-What's the ETA?’”
+“In Australia alone, we receive over three million emails from all of our customers for things like the quotes, an order, a special price, a deviation, a deal registration, and ‘where's my order status? what's the ETA?’”

-“In fact, 60 percent of our transactions include some type of special prices or deal registration from the vendors that we serve.”
+“In fact, 60 per cent of our transactions include some type of special prices or deal registration from the vendors that we serve.”

-Ament focussed on the work this creates for vendors and partners.
 “Sometimes it can take a day or even weeks to complete a complex transaction or quote.

 That's a significant amount of time that all of us are spending and brainpower from our teams before we even get to entering the deal into the pipeline.”

 Speaking to CRN Australia, Ament talked up the way Xvantage will connect vendors and partners.

-“Being able to have APIs that go in and connect and do things like pull special pricing from a Cisco, then be able to provide that special pricing to the partners.
-Today, a lot of that’s manual work.”
+“Being able to have APIs that go in and connect and do things like pull special pricing from Cisco, then be able to provide that special pricing to the partners."

-“That's a very different thing in a B2B environment, to be able to have APIs that people can use into their systems and or use our platform.
-So I think that's one of the big differences, it's just not a simple ecommerce engine.”
+“That's a very different thing in a B2B environment, to be able to have APIs that people can use into their systems and or use our platform."

+"So I think that's one of the big differences, it's just not a simple ecommerce engine.”

 Insights engine

 “We've been using data and analytics for many years with a centralised team that uses our data insights to really help direct our activities,” Ament said.

-This has been used to help point vendors to customers’ propensity to buy certain offerings based on their purchases.
+"This has been used to help point vendors to customers’ propensity to buy certain offerings based on their purchases."

-These insights will be available through Xvantage.
 “So it's not a just a system that you can go run reports, it's actually, you know, a machine driven, artificial intelligence type platform that will continue to evolve and grow,” Ament said.

 The Ingram Micro Cloud Marketplace has also been integrated with Xvantage.

-“So today, customers have to go to different tools to buy hardware or software, and then subscriptions or cloud services are in our cloud platform.
-In the future, that's all on a single platform.”
+“So today, customers have to go to different tools to buy hardware or software, and then subscriptions or cloud services are in our cloud platform."

-“It's really listening to the end user customers that are really wanting to consume technology in a different way, or at least have a choice where they spend capex or opex.
-So I don't see that changing, I see it accelerating more than anything else.
+“It's really listening to the end user customers that are really wanting to consume technology in a different way, or at least have a choice where they spend capex or opex."

+"So I don't see that changing, I see it accelerating more than anything else.

+“And that's why, to me, the platform conversation is so important, because those are not easy transactions to facilitate."

 Australian partners can expect to hear about Xvantage in the coming months, he said.